Château Penin - Bordeaux Blanc Cabanes 2024

 Wine rated (2025 guide) 91/100

-Very light yellow-green with silver highlights.
+Very light yellow-green color with silvery highlights.
 Delicate notes of white flowers and lime blossom, hints of peach, fresh bouquet.
-Svelte, green apple, fine acidity, chalky minerality, good persistence.
-A versatile table companion.
+Sleek, green apple, fine acidity, chalky minerality, good length.
+A versatile table wine.

 ESTATE PRICE